Police: 1 killed, 11 others hurt at Dallas outdoor concert

 DALLAS (AP) — One person was killed and 11 others were injured during a shooting at an outdoor concert in Dallas, police said.

-At about 12:13 a.m. on Sunday, officers responded to a field in southeast Dallas where a concert was being held, police said in a statement.
+Around 12:13 a.m. on Sunday, officers responded to a field in southeast Dallas, where the concert was being held, police said in a statement.

-Police say a preliminary investigation has found that during the concert, one person fired a gun into the air, then another unknown individual fired a gun in the crowd’s direction.
+Police said a preliminary investigation has found that during the concert, one person fired a gun into the air, then another unknown individual fired a gun in the crowd’s direction.

 Near the concert stage, police found 26-year-old Kealon Dejuane Gilmore lying on the ground with a gunshot wound to the head.
 Gilmore died at the scene.

-Saturday night’s shooting happened two weeks after 10 people were shot on March 19 during a spring break party at a Dallas event venue.
+The shooting comes two weeks after 10 people were shot on March 19 during a spring break party at a Dallas event venue.